 This post may contain affiliate links.
 Please see my disclosure policy for details.

-If you’re looking for where Claire and Frank’s house was filmed in Boston, then you only need look for the Downhill Street Outlander location.
+If you’re looking for where Claire and Frank’s house was filmed in Boston, then you only need to look for the Downhill Street Outlander location.

 These gorgeous Victorian red brick houses were a perfect fit and similar to those at Beacon Hill in Boston, the oldest city of Massachusetts.